Just got a gun…or thinking about getting one soon?

 All the info you’ll find in a beginner course is already free and readily available online.

 But you’re probably going to spend a LOT of time combing through that info to figure out what’s correct and what’s not.

 Plus, internet gun forums aren’t the most friendly for complete newbies.

 So really…it’s a matter of how much your time is worth to you.

 Not ready to go onsite for a live shooting course yet?
 Online is where I started too.

 What about how to even use a handgun?
-This is one of the most complete (although kind of boring):
+This is one of the most complete although kind of boring — videos.

-And this was really great for becoming a BETTER handgun shooter.
-From the guy who has won more pistol competitions that any one can count:
+And this was really great for becoming a BETTER handgun shooter. — from the guy who has won more pistol competitions than anyone can count.